 Table 1.
 Practice levels of the phonics method 1Aro, Lerkkanen 2019

-A benefit of phonics-based instruction is that learning the basic technic of accurate phonemes is based on combining reading and spelling.
+A benefit of phonics-based instruction is that learning the basic technique of accurate phonemes is based on combining reading and spelling.
 When basic skills have been learned, the reader can read any text without mistakes and spell words correctly.
 Phonics-based instruction has also produced good results with those children who have difficulties learning to read.
-The systematicity of the method (every new letter and phoneme is learned in a same way) and peaceful progressive support especially supports children’s learning to decode words.
+The systematicity use of the method (every new letter and phoneme is learned in a same way) and positive support especially supports children’s learning to decode words.
 Conversely, a benefit of phonics-based instruction’s systematic and slow progress is that it makes it easier for the teacher to continuously follow the progress of each learner, to perceive individual difficulties in learning and intervene in those difficulties in the early phase.

 When choosing the method of teaching reading, the teacher should be aware of the skills required for learning to read and how to best support each learner’s reading and spelling skills development.
 It is also worth remembering that reading is not just a skill to combine phonemes to words, but good readers need several different skills, which help them to understand what they read and how to handle texts.
 In teaching to read, it should be recognised that different subskills of reading develop side by side, although they are often described as hierarchical subskills.